cbrennanpoole/Qualitative-Self/README.md

 ---

 #### Amazon Inc
 `LOGISTICS COORDINATOR`
 Virtual | Oct 2017 – Jan 2018
 1. Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.
 2. Serve as advocate for customer;
 3. Field inbound calls from Amazon Flex Delivery Partners;
 4. Map progress,
 5. Navigate and troubleshoot variables;
 6. Guide, and encourage 100% successful delivery of Amazon goods and services.
-7. Forge concrete customer and team partnerships and own the Customer-Centric process by taking accountability when necessary and delivering personalized, peculiar experiences that customers love.
+7. Forge concrete customer and team partnerships owning he Customer-Centric process.

 ---

 #### Pine Hills
 `LANDSCAPE & GENERAL MAINTENANCE`
 Stockbridge, GA  | Aug 2016 – Aug 2017
 1. Take ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
 2. Develop a partnership with residents by always offering to assist and delivering on early on requisition duties.